biobootloader/wolverine/README.md

     python wolverine.py --model=gpt-3.5-turbo buggy_script.py "subtract" 20 3

+You can also use flag `--confirm=True` which will ask you `yes or no` before making changes to the file.
+If flag is not used then it will apply the changes to the file

+    python wolverine.py buggy_script.py "subtract" 20 3 --confirm=True

 ## Future Plans

 This is just a quick prototype I threw together in a few hours.
 There are many possible extensions and contributions are welcome: